 To add yourself to the waiting list, you must do ALL of the following:

 Students who are already comfortable with the course material are invited take the regularly scheduled final exam at the regular time (time and location TBA) for proficiency credit.
 If you plan to take the final exam for proficiency credit, please contact Jeff at least one week in advance.

 Do not take the proficiency exam unless you are sure you know the material!
-Although it hasn't happened for several years, some students have waited until their very last semester to take the CS 473 proficiency exam, and then failed.
-Those students did not graduate; some even lost pending job offers and visas.
+In past semesters, several students waited until their last semester to take a proficiency exam for a required algorithms class, and then failed.
+Those students did not graduate; some lost pending job offers and visas.
 Do not do this!
 As a safety net, we strongly recommend also taking both midterms; these will be averaged in with your final.